TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

 .. class:: HtmlDiff

-   This class can be used to create an HTML table (or a complete HTML file containing the table) showing a side by side, line by line comparison of text with inter-line and intra-line change highlights.
+   This kundi can be used to create an HTML table (or a complete HTML file containing the table) showing a side by side, line by line comparison of text with inter-line and intra-line change highlights.
 The table can be generated in either full or contextual difference mode.

-   The constructor for this class is:
+   The constructor for this kundi is:

    .. method:: __init__(tabsize=8, wrapcolumn=None, linejunk=None, charjunk=IS_CHARACTER_JUNK)